wp-plugins/bulk-password-reset/readme.txt

 * None yet.
 More to come.

 == Changelog ==

+= V1.0 - 14-09-2011 =
+* FIX : Fixed an issue about wrong datatype (credits: tosho and proximity2008)
+* FIX : Advanced setting with jQuery no longer working (credits: eastwoodarts)
+* FIX : Minor update to the Dutch language pack

 = V0.9 - 07.12.2009 =
 * FIX : Dutch language support